gbbr/gopherblog/README.md

 ### Running the blog

 First we must compile the main package and all its dependencies into a binary.
-To do this we run:
+To do this we run (in the gopherblog directory):

 `go install`